drastik/com.drastikbydesign.stripe/README.md

 CONFIGURATION
 -------------
 All configuration is in the standard Payment Processors settings area in CiviCRM admin.
+You will enter your "Publishable" & "Secret" key given by stripe.com.

 WEBHOOK & RECURRING PAYMENTS
 ---------